 Logic would dictate that a rising tide has lifted all boats.
 Yet until relatively recently, that adage didn't match the realities on the ground.

 Stevens previously told the L.A.
-Times that Kelly wanted to highlight smaller arts organizations and "ones that he believed were doing good work—work that other folks weren't paying attention to."
+Times that Kelley wanted to highlight smaller arts organizations and "ones that he believed were doing good work—work that other folks weren't paying attention to."
 The fact that the foundation rebooted its operations three years ago, at a time when millions of dollars were flowing to city institutions, suggests that there were still many artists that funders "weren't paying attention to."

 And around the same time the Kelley Foundation stepped up its giving, L.A. welcomed another entrant into its philanthropic ranks—the Davyd Whaley Foundation.
 According to its representatives, the foundation was launched to fill an "overlooked gap" in L.A.'s art philanthropy.
 While the city boasted an "ever-expanding" visual arts scene, the foundation argued that "some things have not kept pace with this growth and that is support of a certain population of individual artists working in Southern California."